-Unlike most radio telescopes, the ALMA antennas are at a very high altitude of 5000 m on the Llano de Chajnantor in northern Chile (see Figure 4).
-This is more than 750 meters higher than Mauna Kea and more than 2300 meters higher than Cerro Paranal.
-Decade-long monitoring studies of the sky above this site have shown it to have the dryness and stability essential for ALMA (Figure 6).
-The site is large and open, allowing easy repositioning of the antennas over a region at least 16 km in extent.
+Unlike most radio telescopes, the ALMA antennas are located at a very high altitude on the Llano de Chajnantor in northern Chile (see Figure 3), one of the driest locations on earth.
+Decade-long monitoring studies of the sky above this site have shown it to have the transparency and stability at sub-mm wavelengths essential for ALMA (Figure 4).
+The site is large and open, allowing easy re-positioning of the antennas over a region at least 16 km in extent (Figure 7).